kgaughan/socketmap-sql/README.rst

 Compatibility
 =============

-The script only works on Python 3.3+, though it can be made to work on Python 2.7 with some moderate patching.
+The script only works on Python 3.8+.

 .. vim:set ft=rst: